 How Exercise Affects Your Brain

 Your workouts do more than just strengthen your muscles — exercise improves the health of your whole body, including your brain.

-This is important as the brain is the central control system that keeps the systems of your body working together.
+Your brain is the central control system that keeps your body working as it should.
 Similar to the muscles, organs, tissue and systems that make up your body, your brain is affected by the hormones and other chemicals released when you exercise.

 How does exercise affect brain health?